avern01/avern01/README.md

 Comtraya!
 I'm Evan (or Avern online!)
 Truth be told?
 I don't know what I'm doing.
 I don't know why I'm here, what I'm doing or why.
 But the real question is, does anyone?
 And* perhaps more importantly, **does it matter?**

-Always open to learning new things, if anyone has a suggestion, question, or even a complaint, add me on discord 'avernamka' or email me at *me@avern.dev*
+Always open to learning new things, if anyone has a suggestion, question, or even a complaint, add me on discord 'novoavern' or email me at *me@avern.dev*

-* *yes i am aware you cannot start a sentence with "And", but omg throw me a bone its for effect*
+*yes i am aware you cannot start a sentence with "And", but omg throw me a bone its for effect*
 <!--
 **avern01/avern01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.